gongruya/skip-skillsoft/README.md

 ## Skip Skillsoft
-This is a Chrome Extension to skip training videos on skillport.com.
+This is a script to skip training videos on skillport.com.
+It's available in userscript and as a Chrome extension.